semantic-textual-relatedness/semantic-textual-relatedness.github.io/docs/index.md

 All deadlines are 23:59 UTC-12 ("anywhere on Earth").

 ## **Dataset**
-Pilot dataset for the shared task is now available for access [here](https://github.com/semantic-textual-relatedness/Semantic_Relatedness_SemEval2024)
+Pilot data for the shared task is now available.
+[Pilot data](https://github.com/semantic-textual-relatedness/Semantic_Relatedness_SemEval2024)

 <!-- ## **Communication**